robday6/bon-bride/about.md

   itself by making each dress unique.
 The personalised service offers an exclusive experience that has been the founder’s aspiration since she got married herself in 2013.
-quote-2: No one dress can suite everyone and nor should it, I want to offer flexibility for every bride to put their own stamp on their look
+quote-2: No one dress can suit everyone and nor should it, I want to offer flexibility for every bride to put their own stamp on their look
 author-2: Pippa Cooke